 Future Land Use Map amendments requesting the Planned Development future land use designation must specify maximum densities and intensities for the proposed development scenario.
 If the requested amendment is adopted, the development program will be incorporated into Future Land Use Element Policy FLU8.1.4 of the Comprehensive Plan, addressed in related staff-initiated Amendment 2021-1-B-FLUE-4.
-If approved, the development program would allow up to 350 multifamily residential units, 25,000 square feet of commercial retail uses, 25,000 square feet of medical office uses, a 200-room hotel, and a 150-bed hospital.
+If approved, the development program would allow up to 350 multifamily residential units, 15,000 square feet of commercial retail uses.